csci-e-29/0000aa-pset-0-starter/docs/cloud.md

 Log in to Code Climate with your GitHub account, then [join our org](https://codeclimate.com/activate/f246e982a421a1aacea0b0a259afd5).

+Go ahead and click 14 day free trial if needed (our org is free for students).

 You will need to ***add every pset repository*** to Code Climate after you clone it.